 ISVR Consulting tested the radio using our Kemar (Knowles Electronics Manikin for Acoustic Research) manikin — this has been designed to be geometrically and acoustically representative of a median adult human and incorporates microphones to measure sound levels at the eardrum positions.
 The radio was applied to Kemar’s right ear in an attempt to simulate the acoustic incident.
 Sounds were made at maximum volume from the radio.

-tinnitus due to the reported incident was left as a matter for the medical
+to the reported incident was left as a matter for the medical examiners.

 Noise in Train Cabs